MerlinsLair/merlin/x/incentives/README.md

 - **`Non-perpetual`** gauges distribute their tokens equally per epoch while the gauge is in the active period.
 These gauges get removed from the active queue after the distribution period finishes

-- **`Perpetual gauges`** distribute all their tokens at a single time and only distribute their tokens again once the gauge is refilled (this is mainly used to distribute minted OSMO tokens to LP token stakers).
+- **`Perpetual gauges`** distribute all their tokens at a single time and only distribute their tokens again once the gauge is refilled (this is mainly used to distribute minted MER tokens to LP token stakers).
 Perpetual gauges persist and will re-disburse tokens when refilled (there is no "active" period)

 ## State